 There are vast amounts of sustainability data available to the management and monitoring of the fund, but the data landscape is characterized by a lack of consistent methodologies and limited transparency on how scores, indicators ratings are calculated for issuers.
-These limitations in data are due to a number of factors, not in the least being that they, in part, a reflection of how sustainability data is produced.
+These limitations in data are due to a number of factors, not in the least being that they, in part, are a reflection of how sustainability data is produced.

-As corporate sustainability disclosures remain largely voluntary, far from all issuers issue reports covering their management or approach to addressing the sustainability-related aspects of their activities.
+As corporate sustainability disclosures for the time being remain largely voluntary, far from all issuers issue reports covering their management or approach to addressing the sustainability-related aspects of their activities.
 Moreover, there is a lack of consensus on the scope and format of reporting and as such, issuers that do report do not disclose information in a standardised or easily comparable format.
-This creates, in certain instance, limitations in relations to the attainment of environmental or social characteristics of the fund.
+This creates, in certain instance, limitations in relations to the attainment of the sustainable investment objective and/or integrated environmental or social characteristics of the fund.
 Furthermore, in a bid to support investors in the their assessment of issuers, a growing body of ESG data and rating agencies have emerged with their own proprietary scopes and methodologies, which in turn do not allow for comparisons to be made on environmental and/or social issues.
 In addition, issues emerge across regions and asset classes, small cap and emerging markets in particular, with regards to comprehensive coverage and the availability of quality data.

-Various measures are taken to ensure that the attainment of the environmental and/or social characteristics are not affected by these known limitations.
+Various measures are taken to ensure that the attainment of the sustainable investment objective and/or environmental and/or social characteristics are not affected by these known limitations.
 In recognition of the lack of consensus and standardisation, Danske Bank's ESG Data Platform consists of credible sources that are assessed to provide relevant information on the material sustainability-related aspects of an investment.
 Nonetheless, as methodologies vary across the chosen vendors, information is, where relevant and necessary, validated by the investment teams through the review of corporate reports and engagement with the issuers.
-Finally, to address the risk that arises from metrics being based on modelled rather than reported data, indicators that are used for the attainment of environmental and/or social characteristics, and are, to the extent possible, validated through our model validation framework.
+Finally, to address the risk that arises from metrics being based on model rather than reported data, indicators that are used for the attainment of the sustainable investment objective and/or environmental and/or social characteristics, and are, to the extent possible, validated through our model validation framework.